kulakarla/intern-decision-engine-backend/TICKET101.md

 #### Constraints

-It is not explicitly stated in the requirements that the loan duration can be only multiples of 6, nor is it said that loan amount should be fixed to multiples of 100.
+It is not explicitly stated in the requirements that the loan duration can be only multiples of 6, nor is it said that loan amount should be fixed to multiples of 100, yet the implementation has these constraints.

 ### 2 | Code